Pilar's Chilean Food & Garden

 Versión en español

 Panqueques con Dulce de leche or crepes are very popular in South America.
-Either as a delicious dessert or a snack mid-afternoon with tea or coffee.
-Dulce de Leche is the most popular filling for Panqueques in Argentina and Chile.
+Dulce de leche is the most popular filling for panqueques in Argentina and Chile, and it can be served as a delicious dessert or a snack mid-afternoon with tea or coffee.

 Panqueques con Dulce de leche

 In Chile, Dulce de Leche is called Manjar.
-In both countries, you will find infinite brands and combinations for Dulce de Leche in supermarkets, and many are making their way into the USA market.
+In both countries, supermarkets offer infinite brands and combinations of Dulce de Leche, and many are making their way into the USA market.
 Play around and find your favorite!

 What Dulce de Leche do you recommend?

 I like the canned Dulce de Leche, La Lechera brand (made in Chile) Amazon-affiliated link.
-Easy to find in Latino markets in the USA.
+Easy to find in Latino markets in the USA or at Walmart or Safeway.

 What crepe pan do you recommend?

 I like the NorPro brand.
-You see that one on the video for the recipe.
+You see that one in the recipe video.
 I also use it to make Torta de Panqueques (a thin cake layered).
 Buy it on Amazon (affiliate link)

 Are crepes and Panqueques the same?